DMTF/Redfish-Service-Validator/README.md

 ## About

-The Redfish Service Validator is a Python3 tool for checking conformance of any "device" with a Redfish interface against Redfish CSDL schema.
+The Redfish Service Validator is a Python3 tool for checking conformance of any Redfish service against Redfish CSDL schema.
-The tool is designed to be device-agnostic and is driven based on the Redfish specifications and schema intended to be supported by the device.
+The tool is designed to be implementation-agnostic and is driven based on the Redfish specifications and schema.
+The scope of this tool is to only perform GET requests and verify their respective responses.

 ## Installation

 From PyPI: